micmejia/bible-dump/NKJV/Esther/Esth 9.md

 So the king commanded this to be done; the decree was issued in Shushan, and they hanged Haman's ten sons.

 ###### 15
-And the Jews who _were_ in [^g]Shushan gathered together again on the fourteenth day of the month of Adar and killed three hundred men at Shushan; but they did not lay a hand on the plunder.
+And the Jews who _were_ in Shushan gathered together again on the fourteenth day of the month of Adar and killed three hundred men at Shushan; but they did not lay a hand on the plunder.

 ###### 16
 The remainder of the Jews in the king's provinces gathered together and protected their lives, had rest from their enemies, and killed seventy-five thousand of their enemies; but they did not lay a hand on the plunder.

 ###### 17
 _This was_ on the thirteenth day of the month of Adar.
-And on the fourteenth of [^h]_the month_ they rested and made it a day of feasting and gladness. ## The Feast of Purim
+And on the fourteenth of _the month_ they rested and made it a day of feasting and gladness. ## The Feast of Purim

 ###### 18
-But the Jews who _were_ at [^i]Shushan assembled together on the thirteenth _day,_ as well as on the fourteenth; and on the fifteenth of [^j]_the month_ they rested, and made it a day of feasting and gladness.
+But the Jews who _were_ at Shushan assembled together on the thirteenth _day,_ as well as on the fourteenth; and on the fifteenth of _the month_ they rested, and made it a day of feasting and gladness.

 ###### 19
 Therefore the Jews of the villages who dwelt in the unwalled towns celebrated the fourteenth day of the month of Adar _with_ gladness and feasting, as a holiday, and for sending presents to one another.